Energy prices are going down in April

-Ofgem have announced a slight increase to the energy price cap from 1st January 2026.
-This means customers on a Standard Variable tariff paying by Direct Debit, will see their prices go up from £1,755 to £1,758 a year – a £31 difference.
-However, you could save money today by switching to our fixed price tariff2.
+With Ofgem’s price cap announcement, this means customers on a standard variable tariff paying by Direct Debit, will see their prices go down from £1,758 to £1,641 a year – a decrease of £1172.
+However, you could save even more today by switching to our fixed price tariff3.

-Ofgem have announced a slight increase to the energy price cap from 1st January 2026.
-This means customers on a Standard Variable tariff paying by Direct Debit, will see their prices go up from £1,755 to £1,758 a year – a £31 difference.
-However, you could save money today by switching to our fixed price tariff2.
+With Ofgem’s price cap announcement, this means customers on a standard variable tariff paying by Direct Debit, will see their prices go down from £1,758 to £1,641 a year – a decrease of £1172.
+However, you could save even more today by switching to our fixed price tariff3.

 Get more from your energy